| List of historic valves in the ase-museoedelpro collection |

 | 3C27(B)/3C37 |

-proposed its own variants of the British milli-micropup family.
-Flying wires
+variants of the British milli-micropup family.
+Flying wires replaced by

-replaced by coaxial connector and in the 3C37 a finned radiator was added to
+coaxial connector and in the 3C37 a finned radiator was added to the grid

 |